ibm-cloud-docs/pattern-vpc-security/overview.md

 - Assume breaches everywhere and protect and detect accordingly
 - Segment functions and related network areas to create security perimeters to limit blast radiuses of attacks
 - Discover all possible resources, functions, components, and data that is used in an environment and ensure total visibility – you cannot secure what you cannot see
-- Use continuous security monitoring.
+- Use continuous security monitoring

 This paper shows how various {{site.data.keyword.Bluemix_notm}} security elements can be deployed following a zero trust approach.
 For more information, see the [National Institute of Standards and Technology paper](https://csrc.nist.gov/pubs/sp/800/207/final){: external}.
 Additional sources on zero trust principles and applications are available.